-Various types and varieties of malocclusion are characterized by the presence of common features – in all cases, the patient experiences physical and psychological discomfort associated with impaired functionality and aesthetics.
-Muscle strain provokes increased fatigue, and can also cause regular pain that manifests itself in the occipital and cervical regions.
+Various types and varieties of malocclusion are characterized by standard features – in all cases; the patient experiences physical and psychological discomfort associated with impaired functionality and aesthetics.
+Muscle strain provokes increased fatigue and can also cause regular pain in the occipital and cervical regions.

 In orthodontics, five stages of the formation of the natural anatomical structure of the dentoalveolar apparatus are determined, and at each of them there is a possibility of the formation of deviations from the norm:

 - 0-6 months – a manifestation of a sucking skill that provides a sufficient stimulating load on the tissues.

 - From 6 to 36 months, milk units’ eruption makes up a temporary bite.

 - 3-6 years – the preparatory stage, during which the jaws’ active development is necessary to change the completeness.